scattana/zipfs-law/README.md

 natural events, from the works of other authors or based on famous speeches from the past.
 Therefore, all natural language is seemingly dependent on that which came before it, which may help to explain why this trend can seen in ancient religious texts as well as modern-day speeches.
+Part two of this study demonstrated how simulated language, unlike natural language, _does not_ conform to Zipf's Law - and a possible explanation, albeit oversimplified, might mention how this pseudo-random language generated from strings of English characters wasn't based on any facts about the real world, nor on works of previous writers, as is natural language.

 ##### What's happening at either end of the x-axis in both plots?